ositaka/soul-healing-decapcms/data/page/home.md

 ---
 title: Home
 slug: home
-image: /images/saharasunset-2.jpg
+image: /images/zac-durant-_6hzpu9hyfg-unsplash.jpg
 section:
   - type: text_only
     section_type: text_only
     main_menu:
       show: false
+    text: >-
-    text: Welcome to a sacred space where healing and connection intertwine.
+      Welcome to a sacred space where healing and connection intertwine.
 Join Tiago Miguel in the transformative practice of Trance Healing, where a nurturing circle invites renewal and spiritual growth.
 Guided by the Divine Intelligence, and a gentle presence of Spirit Guides, this sacred gathering is enveloped in divine light and grace, fostering profound healing and unity.

+      \

-    title: Trance Healing with Tiago
+      What is Trance Healing

-  - type: text_only
-    section_type: text_only
-    main_menu:
-      show: false
-    text: Trance Healing is a profound and sacred practice, a bridge between the physical and spiritual realms.
+      Trance Healing is a profound and sacred practice, a bridge between the physical and spiritual realms.
 In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the loving guidance of Spirit Guides.
 This practice is not merely a technique but a dance of trust and connection, a blending energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.
-    title: What is Trance Healing
+    title: Trance Healing with Tiago
   - type: text_image
     section_type: text_image
     image_position: Left